The Discrete Langevin Machine: Bridging the Gap Between Thermodynamic and Neuromorphic Systems: Conclusions and Outlook

-It remains to be seen whether this statement is also sufficient and valid for non-trivial PSP shapes, as a last step towards LIF sampling.
-In particular, one has to analyse the impact of marginal deviations to the activation function on observables of larger and more complex systems than the one considered in this work.
-Moreover, one may ask whether an exact representation of an activation function with a self-interacting term is sufficient to also obtain reliable and accurate results for interacting neurons independent of the interaction kernel, i.e. the post-synaptic potential, respectively.
+It remains to be seen whether this statement is also sufficient and valid for nontrivial PSP shapes, as a last step towards LIF sampling.
+In particular, one has to analyze the impact of marginal deviations to the activation function on observables of larger and more complex systems than the one considered in this work.
+Moreover, one may ask whether an exact representation of an activation function with a self-interacting term is sufficient to also obtain reliable and accurate results for interacting neurons independent of the interaction kernel, i.e., the postsynaptic potential, respectively.
 In other words: Is it possible to extend findings for a single self-interacting neuron to a general complex interacting system.
 These questions are postponed to future work.
-Either way, we expect that the existence of a self-interacting contribution in the $\textnormal{OU}^2$ process helps to better understand arising non-linearities of the neuromorphic hardware.
+Either way, we expect that the existence of a self-interacting contribution in the $\textnormal{OU}^2$ process helps to better compensate arising nonlinearities of the neuromorphic hardware.

 In summary, the potentially more accurate implementation of Boltzmann machines by the dynamics~(\ref{eq:langevinmachine}) and~(\ref{eq:dynOU}) represents a further step towards an integration of deep learning and neuroscience~\cite{Marblestone, Emre, Leng}.
 We believe that the present work offers a tool for a better comparison of classical artificial networks and neuromorphic networks.